luca-lc/HomeHub/README.md

 #### _FTPHub_

-The server FTP is based on `vsftpd` engine.
+The FTP server is based on `vsftpd` engine.
 At the image building time, the system copies the configuration files and the configuration script into the image.<br/>
-Into the `vsftpd` configuration file, called `vsftpd.conf`, are setted the environment variables, like the writting permissions, users list and `chroot` to restrict users to thier home directory.<br/>
+Into `vsftpd.conf` configuration file are setted the environment variables, like the write permissions, users list and `chroot` to restrict users to thier home directory.<br/>
-Instead, into the `configFile.conf` there are the users name and users password required to configure the entire system using the script `config.sh`.<br/>
+Instead, into the `configFile.conf` there are the users name and users password required to configure the entire system through `config.sh` script.<br/>
-Into the `vsftpd.userlist` there is the list of the signup users with the permissions to loggedin.
+In the `vsftpd.userlist` there is a list of registered users with access permissions.

 ---